U.S. Student Detained In Israel

 With Plans To Demolish A West Bank Village, Israel Orders Palestinians To Vacate

-A spokesman at The Hebrew University of Jerusalem told NPR that it would join Alqasem's appeal.
+A spokesman at Hebrew University of Jerusalem told NPR that it would join Alqasem's appeal.
 Some 400 academics from the university and other Israeli schools have called for her to be allowed into the country, The Jerusalem Post reported.

 Hebrew University Rector Barak Medina told The Washington Post that authorities prevented their representatives from visiting her at the airport on Sunday.